-There is a separate information sheet dedicated to Legacy Fundraising 7.6.2 Fundraising Legacies
+There is a separate resource dedicated to Legacy Fundraising

-As with all forms of fundraising, it's important to make sure your fundraising activity complies with the Codes of Fundraising Practice.
+As with all forms of fundraising, it's important to make sure your fundraising activity complies with the Code of Fundraising Practice.
 This is particularly important where you are engaging with donors in public locations.

-We recommend that you read the relevant sections of the Code fully before embarking any fundraising activities.
+Read the relevant sections of the Code fully before embarking any fundraising activities.
 You also need to consider what additional permits and permissions might be required for your activities.